What is Professional Supervision?

 Professional Development and Support

-One of the key purposes of supervision is to reduce stress and to support and encourage people engaged in demanding work.
+One of the key purposes of PDS is to reduce stress and to support and encourage people engaged in demanding work.
 The role of the supportive function is to positively impact on the overall health and emotional functioning of the supervisee especially with regards to the effects of stress.

-There are many different models and approaches to supervision.
+There are many different models and approaches to PDS.
 The model and approach will largely depend on the supervisor’s style and preferences and also the needs of the supervisee.
 For example, my supervision practice is based on a reflective learning model and is strengths based and solutions focused.

 Reflection is central to learning.
 The reflective learning model is a combination of the ideas of reflective practice and adult learning, whereby use is made of the supervisee’s experience, in order to facilitate learning and development.
 It is a process of interactive dialogue that examines events or issues by looking at their impact and implications and works to increase knowledge and unsettle assumptions in order to improve understanding and future practice.
 It is a process of review and reflection in order to explore new ways of approaching the problem in the future and/or modify behaviours with the aim to focus, refresh and refine professional practice.

 There are two forms of reflection, being “reflection on action” which relates to analysis of the event after it has happened, and “reflection in action” which relates to conscious evaluation and decision making during practice.
 Reflection “on action” assists the supervisee to internalise the process so the supervisee can access the process more readily when “in practice”.

 The reflective learning model promotes a way of thinking.
 Essentially solutions that come from the PDS process are discovered and owned by the supervisee.
 The underlying premise of the model is that supervision is a learning process of guided reflection.
 It is a process which is driven by the experience of the supervisee, The supervisor role moves to that of facilitator creating an optimal context for learning.